neuromancer32/PortalPalette/README.md

 # PortalPalette

-Simple R package for a portal-inspired color palette
+Simple R package for a Portal-inspired color palette

+While inspired by the game Portal, the orange-blue combination is quite effective at demonstrating gradients in heatmaps, and retains information in greyscale.
+The combination is also color blind friendly, making it optimal for use in figures for publication.

 ![Portal Discrete Scale](man/fig/Palette.png)